-This functionality of the remora package allows users to integrate acoustic telemetry data and Bluelink (BRAN) environmental data.
+This functionality of the remora package allows users to integrate acoustic telemetry data and Bluelink Reanalysis (BRAN) environmental data.
 Since this is a reanalysis data with 10-km spatial resolution, the user will benefit from a dataset with daily resolution and no gaps, which are common in remotely sensed data due to cloud cover.
 Again, we advocate for users to first undertake a quality control step using the runQC() function and workflow before further analysis (see vignette('runQC')), however the functionality to append Bluelink (BRAN) environmental data will work on any dataset that has at the minimum spatial coordinates and a timestamp for each detection event.
 A benefit of using Bluelink (BRAN) data in your analyses of animal movements is that data can be obtained in 3D, ranging from the ocean surface all the way to 4,509 m in depth.

 The extractBlue() function can be used to obtain environmental data anywhere in the world.